rlggyp/pdu_exporter/README.md

   pdu_exporter:latest
 ```

-This will expose the exporter at `http://localhost:9117/pdu`.

 ### Option 2: Use Prebuilt Image from Docker Hub

-You can pull the prebuilt image directly from Docker Hub:

 ```bash
 docker pull rlggyp/pdu_exporter:latest
 ```

-Then run the container:

 ```bash
 docker run --init -d \